vzen/excavator/README.md

 # What is Excavator?

-Excavator is a [Yii web application](http://www.yiiframework.com/) that uses small modular data miners to report information from the U.S. Federal Government in a uniform manner.
-All reported data is available to the public.
-Excavator merely exposes a nicer front end for journalists and activists while supplying a nice extensible back end for developers to add more sources of data.
+Excavator is a [Yii web application](http://www.yiiframework.com/) that uses small modular data miners to report information from public APIs.

 # Usage and Application Flow